Discrete meso-scopic analysis of mass-transport in a heterogeneous material.

 Micro cracking induced conductivity.

-We aim to model coupled processes of fracture and mass transport in heterogeneous materials using discrete approaches.
-Fracture influences the permeability and rate of ingress of substances in heterogeneous materials, which can have negative effects on durability of materials.
+We aim to model coupled processes of fracture and mass transport in geomaterials using discrete approaches.
+Fracture influences the permeability and rate of ingress of substances in geomaterials, which can have negative effects on durability of these materials.
 Furthermore, fluid pressure can initiate and propagate fracture.
-We are trying to improve the understanding of the relation between cracking and fluid transport by modelling the material at multiple scales.
+We aim to improve the understanding of the relation between cracking and fluid transport by modelling the material response at multiple scales.

 Last updated by Peter Grassl